pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/13_Plugin_Developers_Guide/05_Plugin_Backend_UI.md

 ## General

-The Pimcore Backend UI is based upon the Ext JS Framework.
-A plugin can add Ext components to the user interface or execute any other Javascript required in the plugin context.
+The Pimcore Backend UI is based upon the [Ext JS](https://www.sencha.com/products/extjs/#overview) Framework.
+A plugin can add Ext components to the user interface or execute any other JavaScript required in the plugin context.

-All Javascript and CSS which should be included, needs to be defined in your bundle class, as described in [Pimcore Bundles](./01_Pimcore_Bundles.md).
+All JavaScript and CSS which should be included, needs to be defined in your bundle class, as described in [Pimcore Bundles](./01_Pimcore_Bundles.md).

 These scripts are loaded last upon Pimcore startup.
 They are loaded in the same order as specified in the bundle class.